jag3dagster/AllowBeachSprinklers/docs/README.md

 ### Compatibility
+* Compatible with...
+	- Stardew Valley 1.5 or later;
-* There are no known incompatibilities
+* No known mod conflicts
 	- If you find one please feel free to notify me here or on the [Nexus Mod](https://www.nexusmods.com/stardewvalley/mods/7629) site

 ### Limitations